Motivar/wp-extend/README.md

 # Wp-extend
-library to include for wordpress developers with easy meta handling
+library to include for wordpress developers with easy meta/post type handling